One Ocean – Ocean Portrait

 Ocean Portrait is a kindergarten-based art and research project for four-year-olds affiliated with One Ocean Expedition.

-The project has been developed in collaboration with Kunstpilotene and provides an artistic and pedagogical view of the sea.
-It is a sub-project to The One Ocean Expedition a circumnavigation by the Norwegian tall ship Statsraad Lehmkuhl.
+The project was developed in collaboration with Kunstpilotene and offered an artistic and pedagogical perspective on the sea.
+It was part of The One Ocean Expedition, a circumnavigation by the Norwegian tall ship Statsraad Lehmkuhl.

 While the tall ship Statsraad Lehmkuhl is on its circumnavigation, the exploratory project begins.
 One Ocean – Ocean Portrait involves children, kindergarten staff, artists and researchers in Bergen, Norway and Shanghai, China.